sendhyrama/Shopee-Flash-Sale-Bot/README.md

 # Shopee-Flash-Sale-Bot

-I build this bot with js
+I build this bot with js, there are still a few bugs.
+(Update coming soon!)